vamsisashank/angular-testing-styleguide/README.md

 There's no need for fancy Karma launchers.
 Just launch Karma and visit your IP address at the Karma hosted port (`9876`) on any device on the network.

 This is helpful to test in IE 9 and IE 10.

+## Tests are single expectations

+Each test should have one type of expectation.
+This helps in make more readable, and useful for debugging.

 # });